Parkton in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 Also see . . .

 1. Baltimore County marker dedicated to World War II spy honors real-life 'wonder woman'.
 Lisa Kraus of the State Highway Administration, Virginia Hall's niece Lorna Catling, and great-niece Linda Catling, at the dedication of a historical marker along York Road for Hall, a Baltimore native and WWII-era spy.
 “The Limping Lady” — a nickname she received after losing part of her leg in a hunting accident — was revered by the Allies but hated by the Gestapo.
 Hall coordinated agents, sent covert messages to Allied operatives, helped establish safe houses and became such a thorn in the side of the German leadership that she was labeled “the most dangerous of all Allied spies.”
-She worked with the State Department, the French Ambulance Service, the British Special Operations Executive, and the OSS, and in 1945 was awarded the Distinguished Service Cross — the only civilian woman (Submitted on August 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+She worked with the State Department, the French Ambulance Service, the British Special Operations Executive, and the OSS, and in 1945 was awarded the Distinguished Service Cross (Submitted on August 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Virginia Hall (1906-1982), World War II Spy for the Allies.
 After the war, President Truman wanted to make public the award she was to be given, but Hall refused.
 She wanted to remain in her line of work.
 She did not want her identity revealed.
 Instead, in a private ceremony at the OSS office on September 27, 1945, Virginia Hall was given the Distinguished Service Cross award, making her the only American woman and the first civilian to be awarded this honor during World War II.
 After the war, the OSS disbanded but its operations were folded into a new agency, the Central Intelligence Agency.
 Hall worked at the CIA offices until mandatory retirement at age 60.
 (Submitted on August 23, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)